mdn/content/files/en-us/web/progressive_web_apps/guides/installation/index.md

 ### Triggering the install prompt

-A PWA can provide its own UI for the user to open the install prompt, instead of relying on the UI provided by the browser.
-This enables a PWA to provide some context and a reason for the user to install the PWA.
+A PWA can provide its own in-page UI for the user to open the install prompt, instead of relying on the UI provided by the browser by default.
+This enables a PWA to provide some context and a reason for the user to install the PWA, and can help make the install user flow easier to discover.

 This technique relies on the [`beforeinstallprompt`](/en-US/docs/Web/API/Window/beforeinstallprompt_event) event, which is fired on the global [`Window`](/en-US/docs/Web/API/Window) object as soon as the browser has determined that the PWA is installable.
 This event has a [`prompt()`](/en-US/docs/Web/API/BeforeInstallPromptEvent/prompt) method that shows the install prompt.
 So a PWA can: